LRGASP/lrgasp-submissions/docs/challenges.md

   * *short-only* - Use only LGRASP-provided short-read Illumina RNA-Seq data from a single sample.
 This is to compare with long-read approaches.
 No genome reference can be used.
   * *long and short* - Use only LGRASP-provided long-read and short-read RNA-Seq data from a single long-read library preparation method and the Illumina platform.
 No genome reference can be used.
   * *long and genome* - Use only LGRASP-provided long-read RNA-Seq data from a single long-read library preparation method.
 A genome reference sequence can be used.
   * *kitchen sink* - Any combination of at least one LRGASP data set as well as any other accessioned data in public genomics data repositories.
-For example, multiple library methods can be combined (e.g. PacBio cDNA + PacBio CapTrap, ONT cDNA + ONT CapTrap+ ONT R2C2+ ONT dRNA, all data, etc.).
+For example, multiple library methods can be combined (e.g. PacBio cDNA + ONT cDNA).

 In all the above categories, except for *kitchen sink* a transcriptome reference CANNOT be used.